 Honors History: the Early Years

-Integrated Studies later became the Integrated Studies Honors Program (ISHP), and more recently was renamed and restructured into UC Davis's University Honors Program (UHP).
-Analogous to the anachronistic use of the phrase, "tape a TV show" or "he hung up on me," when current students in UHP hear the term "Integrated Studies," it is probably devoid of its original meaning.
-The concept of the initial program was to demonstrate how seemingly disparate fields of study were actually intimately connected.
-We took courses from professors who not only provided important information about the subject material they were teaching, but spent time explaining how religion, US history, art, English and physics, for instance, impacted one another.
+Integrated Studies later became the Integrated Studies Honors Program (ISHP), and more recently was renamed and restructured into UCD's University Honors Program (UHP).
+The concept of the initial program was to demonstrate how seemingly disparate fields such as art, science, and history were actually intimately connected.
+We took courses from professors who not only provided factual information about the subject material they were teaching, but spent time explaining how Religion, US history, Art, English and Physics impacted one another.

 By living together in Tercero B Building, our social lives and classroom lives were also integrated.
 All my friends in my first year at UC Davis were in the Integrated Studies Program.
 For me, Integrated Studies turned UC Davis from a large state school into a small liberal arts college.
 I knew my professors personally; my classes were not lectures, but discourse; and my classmates were my buddies.

+Looking for a similar experience to Integrated Studies, I gravitated toward American Studies--another innovative, intimate, and intellectually provocative program.
+Although my plan upon entering UC Davis was to major in psychology and become a psychologist, I decided without much hesitation to double major in both Psychology and American Studies.
 I later earned a Ph.D. in Clinical Psychology and became a practicing psychologist.
-Among other professional activities, for the past 25 years I have taught University of Colorado psychology interns a course on Outcome-Oriented Psychotherapy.
+Among other professional activities, for the past 25 years I have taught University of Colorado Psychology Interns a course on Outcome-Oriented Psychotherapy.
 In the first class of this seminar, I mention to my students that there are over 500 distinct schools of psychotherapy.
-However, because most of these approaches share similar major concepts and beliefs--their differences are more cosmetic than fundamental--there are really only about three to four major models of psychotherapy or what I refer to as paradigms.
+If we look at the major concepts in helping people change and recover, there are really only about three to four major models of psychotherapy, or what I refer to as paradigms.
 (Apropos, I learned of the term "paradigm" in Prof. Ken Greider's Integrated Studies class, Introduction to Physics when we read Thomas Kuhn's book, The Structure of Scientific Revolutions.)

 Tags